International Tea Day – 21st May

 Lack of basic healthcare, education, housing, food, and sanitation entitlements.

 Workers in closed tea gardens want the protection of housing rights.

 Improved sanitation and clean, potable water on tea plantations are priorities.

 Medical care for tea workers in rural areas is lacking.

 Women constitute more than 50 percent of the workforce on tea plantations and often do not have access to education.

 India is the second-largest producer of tea plantations and the biggest consumer of tea.
 The biggest production of tea in India is at Assam, west Bengal Kerala, and Tamil Nadu.
 Most of the tea workers in India are descendants of schedule caste and tribal communities, who were brought from various Indian states to the tea estates as bonded or forced labor during India’s colonial period.

 Having limited access to education or economic opportunity outside the tea plantations, tea workers are highly dependent on their employers.
 The livelihood of tea plantation workers is not less than pathetic they have been keeping away from all the basic needs like drinking water, toilet facility, proper sanitation, clean environment, they also not provided basic health and medical facility.

 On this day seminars, programs and discussions are organized by workers’ organizations, trade organizations, and civil society.
-Various concerns and problems of tea laborers and the world of tea trade are talked about.
-Along with creating awareness for the welfare of the tea workers it increases the awareness of Tea to the world.
+Various concerns and problems of tea laborers and the world of the tea trade are talked about.
+Along with creating awareness for the welfare of the tea workers, it increases the awareness of Tea to the world.